adonisjs/v5-docs/content/guides/security/web-security.md

 You can protect your web applications from common web attacks like **CSRF**, **XSS**, **Content sniffing** and more using the `@adonisjs/shield` package.

 It is recommended to use this package when creating a server rendered app using AdonisJS.

-However, if you are using AdonisJS as an API server, then you must use rely on your frontend framework's security layer.
+If you are using AdonisJS to create an API server, then you must use rely on your frontend framework's security layer.

 :::div{class="setup"}